UbiquityRobotics/fiducials/README.md

 To create an empty map file with fiducial 301 at the origin:

         mkdir -p ~/.ros/slam
-        echo '301 0.0 0.0 0.0 0.0 180.0 0.0 0.0 1' > ~/ros/slam/map.txt
+        echo '301 0.0 0.0 0.0 180.0 0.0 180.0 0.0 1' > ~/ros/slam/map.txt

-The format of this file is id x y z pan tilt roll numObservations This assumes the fiducial is on the ceiling, and the 180 degree rotation is used so that the pose of fiducials is determined in the co-ordinate system of the floor.
+The format of this file is id x y z pan tilt roll numObservations This assumes the fiducial is on the ceiling, and the 180 degree rotations are used so that the pose of fiducials is determined in the co-ordinate system of the floor.
+Note that incresed accuracy can be gained by specifying the height of the fiducial (z), and that this can also be determined from the output of
+`fiducial_slamp.py`.

+It is important that the transform from base link to the camera frame is correctly specified.
+This launch files are currently in transition, but at the moment, `fiducial_detect/launch/raspi_pose.launch` is where this tf is specified.

 ## Nodes